ashkan-esz/downloader_api/README.md

 ### 4. Setup cloud storage

 Config your own preferred cloud storage provider (s3) and create buckets with names of [serverstatic, cast, download-subtitle, poster, download-trailer].
+> Don't forget to add file 'defaultProfile.png' in bucket 'serverstatic'.

 **Note: all of them must be public and enable static website.**